gaehlerm/SoftwareEngineering/README.md

 C++ has been developed by Bjarne Stroustrup and published in the 80ies.
 He took the existing C programming language and added object orientation to it, along with some other things.
 So yes, it is an old language, but it is still around and will accompany us for several more decades.
 Thanks to the constant development of the language, it has overcome many of the ancient problems that it brought along.
 At the same time, C++ is a very good example to learn a lot about programming languages and how they evolved.
 As I used C++ in some of the examples here, I’m going to explain here some of the particularities of this programming language.

+For more information about C++ I can recommend the google C++ style guide, [https://google.github.io/styleguide/cppguide.html]

 ### Pointers and arrays

 Pointers point to an address on the heap.
 The place where the dynamically allocated variables live.
 Pointers are used to access complex objects that should not be passed around as a whole due to performance issues.
 However, dealing with raw pointers can lead to all kind of errors, memory leaks, and even worse, undefined behavior.

 Along with pointers go arrays.
 They are a continuous piece of memory that the user has to manage on his own.
 He has to allocate them manually and delete the memory at the end of its life time.
+This is done with the `new` and `delete` commands, which are notoriously error prone.
+It can easily happen to create a memory leak or to delete the memory twice.
+Both are undefined behavior and can lead to all kind of errors.

 ```C++
 // create an array with length defined at runtime